-Peter Day (Chairman)
+Dr Peter Day (Chairman)

-Peter graduated with a BSc (Hons) in Natural History and is currently studying for his PhD in plant molecular, phylogenetic and population genetics studies at Queen Mary, University of London and the Royal Botanic Gardens, Kew.
+Peter graduated with a BSc (Hons) in Natural History and obtained his PhD in plant molecular, phylogenetic and population genetics studies at Queen Mary, University of London and the Royal Botanic Gardens, Kew.
 He has been an active volunteer at the London Wetland Centre since it opened in 2000 and gives courses to volunteers and the public on wetlands and their wildlife.
 He travels to societies and clubs in the South of England to present the role of WWT and its conservation work.

-He served as a governor of a large comprehensive school in Croydon for several years, and is a Liveryman of the Worshipful Company of Information Technologists and a Fellow of the Linnean Society of London.
+He served as a governor of a large comprehensive school in Croydon for several years, and is a Liveryman of the Worshipful Company of Information Technologists and Fellow of the Linnean Society of London.

 Martin Birch (Treasurer)